 Free Bike Valet at Banff Visitor Centre

-When you arrive in Banff, visit the free bike valet at the Banff Visitor Centre (224 Banff Avenue) for the following services:
+When you arrive in Banff, visit the free bike valet next to the Banff Visitor Centre (224 Banff Avenue) for the following services:

 - e-bike charging